-I would like to take the opportunity, for myself and on behalf of the Board of Directors, to express our deepest thanks and appreciation to His Highness the Amir, Sheikh Nawaf Al Ahmad Al Jaber Al Sabah, His Highness the Crown Prince, Sheikh Mishal Al Ahmad Al Jaber Al Sabah and His Highness the Prime Minister, Sheikh Sabah Al Khaled Al Hamad Al Sabah.
-We would also like to thank our esteemed shareholders for the trust and support they have always extended to us.
+I would like to seize this opportunity to express, for myself and on behalf of the Board of Directors, my sincere thanks and gratitude to His Highness, the Emir of the country, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, His Highness, the Crown Prince, Sheikh Mishaal Al-Ahmad Al-Jaber Al-Sabah, may Allah preserve and protect them, and to His Highness the Prime Minister Sheikh Sabah Al-Khaled Al-Hamad Al-Sabah.
+We also extend our thanks to the distinguished shareholders of the Company for their confidence and support.

-I express my thanks and appreciation to my colleagues on the Board of Directors of the Company, and all the company staff for their fruitful efforts to realize the anticipated results for the year 2020.
+In conclusion, I would like to express my thanks and appreciation to the members of Tamdeen Investment's Board of Directors and employees for their fruitful efforts that were exerted to attain the desired objectives of the Company during the year 2021.